 Join a tour that will show you the highlights of Costa Rica’s capital city San José.

-Listen to your experienced local guide as he presents to you to the rich history of San Jose through its popular tourist spots which include the Central Avenue, Parque Nacional and the San Jose Central Market.
+Listen to your experienced local guide as he presents to you the rich history of San Jose through its popular tourist spots, which include Central Avenue, Parque Nacional, and the San Jose Central Market.

 Go on a museum overload as you go through one important museum to another.
-See the archaeological Jade museum housing the widest array of jade display in the whole world.
+See the archaeological Jade museum housing the widest array of jade displays in the whole world.

-Visit the National Museum and go in depth with the stories that helped shape the culturally-rich San Jose that we know today.
+Visit the National Museum and go in-depth with the stories that helped shape the culturally rich San Jose we know today.